guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 Why removing noise method work?
 Because deep learning is statistic-based.
 Take classification as example.
 (In a broad sense, all the machine learning tasks can be viewed as classification.)

-If there are three very similar data (data-1/data-2/data-3) in total, which labels are class-A/class-A/class-B, Then the trained model will predict class-A for data-3.
+If there are three very similar data (data-1/data-2/data-3) in total, which labels are class-A/class-A/class-B, Then the trained model will probably predict class-A for data-3.

 We suppose that data-3 is wrong-labeled by human, because more people labeled these very similar data-1/data-2 to class-A.